WHY VIDEO AUDIO IS IMPORTANT

 This is why we spend a lot of time selecting music for our projects.
 Sometimes, it feels like the most difficult part of the process.
 It takes a keen understanding of how you want the viewer to feel when watching the video.
 What works right for the tone of the footage or interviews.
 How you can edit in concert with the music.
 All of these things go a long way towards finding the right music track.

 And then there is (the often overlooked) use of sound effects.
-I’m not talking about the sound of a shot gun, or a starting a lawnmower.
+I’m not talking about the sound of a shotgun or starting a lawnmower.
 For this post, I’m referring to swooshes, hits, drones, etc. that accompany cuts, transitions or camera movements.
-Most of the times, the viewer isn’t even aware of them.
+Most of the time, the viewer isn’t even aware of them.
 That’s a good thing.
 Sound effects should be used to enhance motion graphics, or complement an editing style.
 They should never call attention to themselves.
 If they do (in our opinion) they’ve failed.

 But enough from us.
 Let us know what you think.